family holiday tips

 Most rental car companies charge a markup for each children’s car seat rented with a car.
 The price is typically at least 10 francs per day and seat, and is normally capped at 60 or 70 francs.
 If you need two children’s car seats, you can expect to pay up to 140 francs extra for a week’s car rental.
 You can easily cut out this cost by bringing your own car seats and/or boosters.

 It is also worth looking at sharing economy platforms which let you rent cars directly from private people.
-Examples include Turo in France, Auting in Italy, Amovens and Socialcar in Spain, and Gomore in Austria and Scandinavia.
+Examples include Turo in France, Auting in Italy, Amovens in Spain, and Gomore in Austria and Scandinavia.
 The prices are often much lower than those charged by car rental companies, especially for large family cars and vans with more than five seats.
 You can find more tips for saving on rental cars here.

 8. Consider home swaps